pietrocipriani/progetto-robotica/src/planner/wrap-up.md

 ### Feedback Variant
-To avoid approximations due to the time quantization of the simulation, the linear approximation of the jacobian and the integral drift of the configuration changes, a linear feedback is available.\\
-This variant adds to the desired movement, the movement necessary to move from the effective position to the desired one.
+To avoid approximations due to the time quantization of the simulation, the linear approximation of the jacobian and the integral drift of the configuration changes, a linear feedback is available.// This variant adds to the desired movement, the movement necessary to move from the effective position to the desired one.